 Thankfully I wasn’t chained to a desk, but when I did check my email inbox I always found a slew of directives to undergo pointless online training modules on ‘risk management’ and the Orwellian concept of ‘Values and Behaviours’.
 At the same time, head office hadn’t deemed us important enough to give us a till: amazingly, we had to cash-up and stock-take with pen and paper every day.
 And although I was running the visitor centre four days a week I was excluded from the site’s monthly ‘operations meetings’ on the grounds that these brainstorming sessions were for “heads of department only”: the kind of explanation you’d expect in an old-fashioned government ministry, not a heritage site with seven full-time staff.

 This was a place run for the convenience of its managers, not visitors.
 Popular daily tours of the site had been cancelled as managers couldn’t be bothered to deliver them.
-In the five months I was there not a single school visit was arranged (they were discouraged on the spurious grounds that there was nowhere indoors for them to have packed lunch if it rained).
+In the five months I was there not a single school visit was arranged (they were discouraged on the spurious grounds that there was nowhere indoors for pupils to eat their packed lunches in if it rained).
 The site’s greatest assets – its volunteers, mostly retired teachers with lots of energy and enthusiasm – were taken for granted.
 Elderly volunteers were only grudgingly allowed to come in for less than a full-day shift, and chastised for eating cake even when no visitors were around.
 Constructive suggestions were brusquely turned down: no idea was good enough to escape strangulation by red tape.

 Rather like a primary school that obsesses so much about what Ofsted might think that it stops educating children, this National Trust property couldn’t see the wood for the trees.
 Managers drilled us to look out for the dreaded Mystery Visitor – a box-ticker who you could spot from a mile off – and cater for their arbitrary checklist (as a result visitors were bombarded with high-pressure sales techniques to sign up as Trust members just in case they were a Mystery Visitor in disguise).